martinandersson/dev-mini/README.md

 resources as possible.

-However, set `master_acts_as_slave` to `true` and all of the master-specific configuration will stop to apply.
+However, set `master_acts_as_slave` to `true` and all of the master-specific configuration will cease to apply.
 Instead, the first machine will be configured just like a slave.

 As an example, maybe your host machine already have a bunch of IDEs and build